 What do I need to know about hip anatomy?

 The hips are the body’s largest ball-and-socket joints.
 The ball, or “femoral head”, is the uppermost part of the thigh bone, or “femur”.
 The socket, or “acetabulum”, is formed from three fused bones that create half of the pelvis.
 Both the femoral head and the acetabulum are covered with cartilage surfaces that provide cushion within the joint and low friction motion.
 The hip is nourished and lubricated from a soft tissue lining around the hip called the “synovium”, which produces a lubricating “synovial fluid”.
-Most people have a ball and socket that conform to each other well, meaning that the hip joint has high stability just from the shapes of the bones and how well they fit together.
-Additional soft tissues around the hip enhance the function and stability of the hip joint.

 The “labrum” is a ring of cartilage attached to the edge of the acetabulum.
 This ring deepens the hip and creates a “suction seal” to improve hip stability.
 Ligaments crossing from the pelvis, outside of the socket, to the top of the femur create the “hip capsule” that further stabilizes the hip.
 Finally, numerous muscles cross the hip joint, and their tendons insert on various surfaces of the thigh bone to stabilize the hip joint and provide hip motion.